-Rural students are often treated like other marginalized groups who are disregarded, overlooked, or disenfranchised, says Elizabeth Tipton, a former faculty member at Teachers College who grew up in Berea, Kentucky, a small town in the foothills of the Appalachians, and served as the group’s original faculty adviser.
+Rural students are often treated like other marginalized groups who are disregarded, overlooked or disenfranchised, says Elizabeth Tipton, a former faculty member at Teachers College who grew up in Berea, Kentucky, a small town in the foothills of the Appalachians, and served as the Rural Student Group's original faculty adviser.

 Rural America, despite its undeniable diversity, is still stereotyped by many as “redneck,” uneducated or racially intolerant.
 “It’s one of the last places about which it’s socially acceptable to say a really prejudiced thing,” says Tipton, now at Northwestern University.